Squirrel Pest Control Milton Keynes, Bletchley & Newport Pagnell

 Squirrel Pest Control Methods

-- Drey Poking and Shooting – This is a traditional method of squirrel control which requires two people.
+- Drey Poking and Shooting – This is a traditional squirrel control method, which requires two people.
 One uses a set of poles to poke out the dreys while the other person shoots them as they emerge.

 - Spring Traps – These should be set in natural or artificial tunnels.
-Squirrels are inquisitive animals and will investigate such tunnels leading to trapping.
+Squirrels are curious animals and will investigate such tunnels leading to trapping.

-- Live Capture Traps – The nature of squirrels behaviour means they can be caught in baited cage traps throughout the year; however in autumn they are more reluctant to enter traps.
+- Live Capture Traps – Squirrels are captured in baited traps throughout the year; however, they are more reluctant to enter traps in autumn.